 Peplink’s patented SpeedFusion technology powers enterprise VPNs that tap into the bandwidth of multiple low-cost cable, DSL, 3G/4G/LTE, and other links connected anywhere on your corporate or institutional WAN.
 Whether you’re transferring a few documents or driving real-time POS data, video feeds, and VoIP conversations, SpeedFusion pumps all your data down a single bonded data-pipe that’s budget-friendly, ultra-fast, and easily configurable to suit any networking environment.

 How Does it Work?

 Once the bandwidth bonded SpeedFusion tunnel is formed, sessions are broken down and the resulting packets are sent separately across as available WAN-to-WAN connections.
 Because each WAN-to-WAN connection is encrypted separately, potential hackers would need to obtain the key to every WAN-to-WAN connection before they stand a chance of accessing the data contained within.
-This makes SpeedFusion SD-WAN technology virtually impervious to man-in-the-middle attacks.
+This makes SpeedFusion technology virtually impervious to man-in-the-middle attacks.

-WAN Smoothing utilizes intelligent algorithms to fill in connectivity gaps, trading bandwidth for greater connection resiliency.
-WAN Smoothing minimizes latency and reduces the impact of packet loss.
-For instance, when live broadcasts are jittery due to packet loss, WAN Smoothing sends redundant packets through multiple network channels simultaneously, instantly filling in the gaps in data and eliminating the effects of packet loss.
+Smoothing utilizes intelligent algorithms to fill in connectivity gaps, trading bandwidth for greater connection resiliency.
+Smoothing minimizes latency and reduces the impact of packet loss.
+For instance, when live broadcasts are jittery due to packet loss, Smoothing sends redundant packets through multiple network channels simultaneously, instantly filling in the gaps in data and eliminating the effects of packet loss.

 Smoothing consumes more bandwidth than Bandwidth Bonding, but increases connection consistency.
 Use it when you need consistent delivery of time-sensitive traffic.